 Generating safe synthetic data that preserves timelines has dramatic potential to unlock cross-organisational and cross-industry collaboration to solve some of the biggest problems at a world scale.
 Synthetic time-series data could be applied to allow more open, but secure sharing of information, which can lead to faster detection of cancer and identification of money-laundering patterns — without risking privacy leaks.

-But generating synthetic time-series and sequential data is significantly harder than tabular data.
+But generating synthetic time-series data or sequential data is significantly harder than tabular data.
 Synthetic tabular data assumes that all information of a single individual is stored in a single row.
 Sequential data, on the other hand, has interpreted time-sensitive information spread across many rows and columns.
 The length of these sequences is often variable.
 It’s much harder to preserve the correlations between the rows — usually called ‘events’ — and the columns — usually called ‘variables’.
 And the longer the history, the harder it is for a machine learning algorithm to find the commonalities and then translate them into completely artificial new data.

 With time-series data, each data point is conditional on a potentially very large history of events.
 The synthetic data generator is no longer just manufacturing a single point, but rather that single point dependent on a thousand previous points.
 Small errors can propagate throughout the entire sequence and introduce major deviations.
 Until now, figuring out how to generate sequential data has proven a real challenge.

 Obviously, being such an in-demand resource, there are models that have attempted to achieve this before, but they always seem to fall short.
 Most of the models that have attempted synthesising time-series data either can’t handle the scope and complexity of enterprise data or can only work with a specific domain knowledge that’s not transferrable from one industry or even use case to another.
 Markov models, Bootstrapping and autoregressive models are all popular but lack the ability to capture long-term, complex dependencies.
 Dynamic stationary processes don’t work well with unknown correlations.